Compare and Find the Best Checking Accounts for January 2026

 • Monthly Maintenance Fees: Some accounts charge a monthly fee, often waivable if you meet certain criteria.

-• Overdraft Fees: Charged when you spend more than your account balance.
-Many banks now offer overdraft protection or have eliminated these fees.
+• Overdraft Fees: Many banks now offer overdraft protection or have eliminated these fees entirely.

 • Foreign Transaction Fees: Using your debit card abroad may result in additional charges.